NBC Owned Television Stations: NBC Local Media

-In November 2007, TVSD changed its name to NBC Local Media.
+In November 2007, the Owned-and-Operated Stations Group changed its name to NBC Local Media.

-In March 2008, Local Media decided to focus on growing websites and the top ten market stations, placing WTVJ in Miami and WVIT in Hartford up for sale.
+In March 2008, NBC Local Media decided to focus on growing websites and the top ten market stations, placing WTVJ in Miami and WVIT in Hartford up for sale.
 Post-Newsweek Stations agreed to buy WTVJ, which would have created a duopoly between WTVJ and Post-Newsweek-owned WPLG.
 However, FCC ownership rules prohibited the ownership of two of the four highest-rated television stations in a single market in terms of overall audience share.
 With the lack of FCC approval and the poor economic conditions at the time, the WTVJ sale was canceled.
 WVIT also remained unsold.

-LXTV was acquired in January 2008 by Local Media followed in March by the purchase of Skycastle Entertainment, Local Media's former outside sales and marketing firm.
-After NBC Weather Plus was shut down in late 2008, WNBC launched a replacement programming of local information, news and livestyle as NBC New York Nonstop in March 2009 using LXTV programs.
-In January 2009, Local Media and Fox Television Stations set up a local news sharing service starting with their Philadelphia stations after testing since the summer of 2008.
+LXTV was acquired in January 2008 by NBC Local Media followed in March by the purchase of Skycastle Entertainment, NBC Local Media's former outside sales and marketing firm.
+After NBC Weather Plus was shut down in late 2008, WNBC launched a replacement programming of local information, news and lifestyle as NBC New York Nonstop in March 2009 using LXTV programs.
+In January 2009, NBC Local Media and Fox Television Stations set up a local news sharing service starting with their Philadelphia stations after testing since the summer of 2008.
 Footage will be made available to other local media.
 On July 29, 2009, NBC Local Integrated Media replaced the standard station extension websites with city centric websites using nbccity.com web addresses.

 In February 2010, the NBC stations launched a new website, theFeast.com, a restaurant news, blog and aggregate critic feature.
 Additional vertical websites were also launched including The Goods and The 20.
-Stations are encouraged by Local Media to develop their own specialized websites.
+Stations are encouraged by NBC Local Media to develop their own specialized websites.
 The 20 is for the top special interest articles and the Goods is a group buying website launched in May.

 In late 2010 and early 2011, eight more NBC O&O stations adopted the Nonstop digital subchannel format including the three California as one network.
 Each stations' Nonstop subchannel has eight hours of local programming along with core programming from affiliated production companies, LXTV: Talk Stoop, First Look and Open House.